 Donate old towels and blankets to an animal shelter

 I used to do this with my boy’s toys every year before Christmas to make room for the new stuff.
-There is a great outreach program in a town over that will take clean, nonbroken complete toys for children who are in need.
+There is a great outreach program in a town over that will take clean, nonbroken, complete toys for children who are in need.
 Check with your local churches for recommendations.

 Presents To Give

-Make ornaments to give out as gifts
+Make Christmas Tree Ornaments to give out as gifts

 Make food gifts for your neighbors

 “You Have Been Jingled” is a way to leave a secret Santa gift for some of your friends.
-Anonymously leave a treat on their doorstep with a little note.
+Anonymously, leave a treat on their doorstep with a little note.
 It could be a homemade gift, a purchased gift, or a food gift.
-This game is fun to do for your children’s friends and even as an adult – leaving a bottle of an adult beverage of your choice would be welcome at many of my friend’s homes (you know who you are)!
+This game is fun for your children’s friends and even as an adult – leaving a bottle of an adult beverage of your choice would be welcome at many of my friend’s homes (you know who you are)!

 Homemade Christmas Goodies

-Bake cookies and have a decorating party
+Bake Christmas cookies and have a decorating party

 Make candy treats

 Create a special treat for Santa’sreindeer on Christmas Eve.
-Just mix old fashioned oats with red and green sprinkles.
+Just mix old-fashioned oats with red and green sprinkles.
 Some use glitter, but I do not think glitter is good for the digestive tract of reindeer or any other woodland creature.